SunCCNY/Nanoscopy/2022-JOSAA-RMSMD-RMSE-Partition/README.md

 MATLAB R2021a

+### Environment

-d) Environment: Windows 10
+Windows 10

+### Major component description

-e) Major component description: Partition_V4.m is the main program and the others are called functions.
+Partition_V4.m is the main program and the others are called functions.

+### Detailed set-up instructions

-f) Detailed set-up instructions: Extract all files into one folder.
+Put all files into one folder.

+### Detailed run instructions

-g) Detailed run instructions: Run Partition_V4.m to generate the figures and numerical results.
+Run Partition_V4.m to generate the figures and numerical results.

+### Output description

-h) Output description: The program will generate the figures and numerical results.
+The program will generate the figures and numerical results.
-i) Contact information: Author